SAP-archive/devenv-dotfiles-qmacro/README.md

 ## Installation

 This repository contains configuration and customisation settings for DJ Adams's workspace, following the [dotfiles](https://dotfiles.github.io/) philosophy and practice.
-The structure and approach is based on [Mathias Bynens's dotfiles repository](https://github.com/mathiasbynens/dotfiles).

 ## Requirements